brichards21/calendar-project/index.md

 This project has been extremely insightful to looking at how I spend my time.
-With this insight, I think I'm going to continue to use Google calendar to budget my time, and to get a better idea of what I can do to adjust my intended schedule in order to influence what I ultimately get done in the end.
+With this insight, I think I'm going to continue to use Google Calendar to budget my time, and to get a better idea of what I can do to adjust my intended schedule in order to influence what I ultimately get done in the end.
+To be more specific, I'm looking to spend more time on my hobbies, especially since summer vacation is coming up soon!

 As someone who provides data, I expect that consumer data is being collected responsibly in line with laws, regulations, and the expectations of those who are having their data collected.
-I expect that my data be treated with care, not used inappropriately, such as being sold to skeetchy third-parties.
-I also expect that my data is used in a fair way and only for a purpose related to company activities, and that privacy policies are respected and clearly outlined.
+I expect that my data be treated with care and not used inappropriately, such as being sold to sketchy third-parties.
+I also expect that my data is used in a fair way and only for a purpose related to company activities.
+Finally, I would hope that privacy policies are respected and accurately outlined to me.

-As people who analyzes others' data, I think statisticians have an absolute responsibility to uphold the protection and privacy of consumers' data.
+As people who analyze others' data, I think statisticians have an absolute responsibility to uphold the protection and privacy of consumers' data.
 Data handlers must not collect data unneccessarily or excessively, sell the data, or indulge in activities that enable or